CasperKristiansson/python-version-patch-pr/README.md

 Automate CPython patch updates across every Python version reference in your repo.
 This GitHub Action handles security maintenance, Python version management, and CI/CD automation without custom scripts.

 > Star and watch to get updates.
 Try the quick start below.
+> 📘 Need the full docs?
+Head over to https://python-version-patch-pr.kitgrid.dev/ for detailed guides and examples.

 ## Why this Action